joaopedromfigueiredo/ADSimpleEasy/README.md

 Its aim is to simplify and facilitate actions in Active Directory, whether for tasks with a few or many users, with a simple, lightweight and intuitive graphical interface.

-ADSimpleEasy is software built by an Active Directory Manager for other Active Directory Managers to help and facilitate our day-to-day work.

 Available functions:

 - Run User Reports